Dirigentas/donations_tracker_cli/Homework.md

 - Do not use any frameworks or packages.
 - Do validation (valid email, donation, etc.)
 - Write code using the best OOP practices.
-- Add the ability to import charities in CSV format.
 - Push your code to a Git repository  (e.g.,  GitHub, GitLab, Bitbucket) and share the link with us.